zhengchangsulab/ProSampler/README.md

 8. Markov.exe
 9. README.txt

-In additon to your sequence file, ProSampler needs another file containing background sequences that match your input seqeunces.
-If no background sequences file is available to you, we provide a program named "Markov" to generate the background sequences file.
+In additon to your input sequence file, ProSampler needs another file containing background sequences that match your input seqeunces.
+If no background sequences file is available to you, we provide a program Markov to generate the background sequences file.

 If you want to compile the Markov program, just type (suppose you are using a unix plaform): g++ -o Markov.unix Markov.cc

+and:
-If you want to run the program, type: chmod +x Markov.unix
+chmod +x Markov.unix

 Now you can run the program "Markov" by typing:
 ./Markov.unix [options]

-If you type the command without any input parameter option, you will get a menue of how to set the parameters.
+If you type the command without any input parameter option, you will get following Usage information:

 ***************************************************************************************************